 It shows you delivery results in real-time for each seed list account.
 A seed list is a test ID and a list of email addresses across the top ISPs – Gmail, Hotmail, Outlook, Yahoo, AOL, and others.

-You can see whether your email has landed in the Inbox, Spam folder, Promotional/Social tabs, or was never delivered.
+You can see where your email has landed.
+In the Inbox or Spam folder or Promotional/Social tabs, or was never delivered.

 GlockApps Bounce Monitor, a tool that tracks bounced emails & collects all the analytics, can be integrated with Amazon SES, SparkPost, SendGrid, and Mailgun.

-There are a few more tools which will help you check the technical aspects of deliverability of your emails.
+There are a few more tools like Folderly, SendPost, etc. that will help you check the technical aspects of the deliverability of your emails.
 These may be useful when you are operating at scale and want to take care of all technical aspects of email deliverability and not just cold email automation.

 Here’s a more detailed list of tools that you can use to test email deliverability for your email outreach campaigns.